skyfox69/jsapi/README.md

 api_parameter 'request_id', type: 'string'
 ```

-The one and only positional argument of the `api_parameter` directive specifies the mandatory
-name of the reusable parameter.
+The one and only positional argument specifies the mandatory name of the reusable parameter.

-A parameter defined by `api_parameter` can be referred as below.
+A reusable parameter can be referred as below.

 ```ruby
 api_operation do